COVID-19 cases climb by 1

 Article content

-One more Sault Ste.
-Marie and area residents has tested positive for COVID-19.
+One more Algoma District resident has tested positive for COVID-19, Algoma Public Health reported Friday evening.

-This brings the total number of confirmed cases to 143 since March.
-Twenty-five cases are active as of late Tuesday, Algoma Public Health says.

 We apologize, but this video has failed to load.